LummiGIS/MultiVolumes/README.md

     c.
 Graduation value.

 3. Copy and paste to the Python window in QGIS or ArcGIS Pro.
-Alternatively run in the IDE if the IDE is using the interpretor from Pro.
+Alternatively run in the IDE if the IDE is using the interpretor from Pro or a python installation with GDAL and .

 For MultiVolumes10 and Multivolumes